jithinsisaac/Health-SpO2-Tracker/README.md

 ## Dependencies

+- Download the entire repository to your computer
-- Edit the SQLconnection.php file with your SQL servers IP address, username, password & database name
+- Edit the src/backend.php file with your SQL servers IP address, username, password & database name
--
+- If local SQL server, then continue using localhost